Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 6.

-Shaping and Topping: Take one dough ball at a time and shape it into a circular, pizza-like form.
-Use your fingertips to create small holes and dimples in the dough's surface.
-Drizzle olive oil and generously sprinkle Za'atar on top, ensuring a flavorful base.
+Then, take one ball at a time and flatten it into a circle.
+Use your fingertips to create small dimples on the surface.
+Drizzle with olive oil and generously sprinkle za’atar evenly over the top.

 Mark as complete